 The 2019/20 Annual Governance Statement identified 12 key areas for action.
-Most actions have been completed however a small number have been carried forward for completion in 2021/22, these are identified in Appendix 1.
+An action plan was developed which included 53 detailed actions in relation to the areas identified for improvement.
+The majority of actions were completed in 2020/21, with 10 actions being carried forward for completion in 2021/22 which are identified in Appendix 1.